Save big (up to $1,875) on small business tools with our free membership, business.com+

 What technical considerations are there with softphones?

 Softphones and VoIP call quality rely on an internet connection with enough bandwidth to support your communications.
 In fact, your internet connection is the most important factor because the signal quality directly affects your call quality.
-Any interruptions to your internet connection will lead to dropped calls.
+Any interruptions to your internet connection can lead to dropped calls.

 TipBottom line